 The recommendations of that Report were given effect to in an Amendment Bill which passed through Parliament in October 2007, and commenced by Royal Assent on 29 November 2007.

 Further minor amendments were made to EMPCA in 2012.
 A copy of the consultation draft of the Bill was reviewed by key stakeholder groups and local government.

-The Bill included a broad range of amendments (Fact Sheet), many of which were relatively minor in nature and significance.
+The Bill included a broad range of amendments (see Fact Sheet below), many of which were relatively minor in nature and significance.
 However, there were a number of more substantial changes, some of which were designed to contribute significantly to improving the administration and enforcement capacity of the Act.

 Pollution of Waters by Oil and Noxious Substances Act 1987 that could limit the ability of the State to deal with oil pollution from small ships and recreational boats in Tasmanian waters.